nishant-bhat-99/Card-Clash-Game-PyGame/README.md

 Card Clash is an fast-paced strategy game where players engage in card-based battles, using their wit and tactics to outmaneuver opponents.
 Each player is dealt a hand of unique cards, including power-ups, that can dramatically change the outcome of each round.
 The objective is simple: outscore your opponent after 8 rounds of play to claim victory.

+This project was developed as part of a group assignment during my B.Tech at Dayananda Sagar University.
+We used the Pygame library to handle the graphics and game logic.
+The project was a collaborative effort with my teammates Prajwal, Sharath, and Rishab.

 ## **Key Features**

 **Strategic Card Play**: Each player is dealt 10 cards—8 normal cards and 2 power-up cards.
 Use these strategically to outmaneuver your opponent.